Codecademy/docs/content/git/concepts/diff/diff.md

 ## Examples

-The are various ways in which `git diff` can be used.
+There are various ways in which `git diff` can be used.

 ### 1. git diff